top of page

 Qualified surrogate mothers or egg donors must be mentally and physically healthy.
 A surrogate mother must have already have given birth to at least one child of her own with no major complications during pregnancy and delivery.

 All intended parents are required to compensate their surrogate mother with a separate amount for each additional fetus she carries.
-In a multiple pregnancy, added strain will be placed on your surrogate’s body, more medical appointments will be required, and her pregnancy will be more uncomfortable.The additional compensation amount is $2,000 (per additional fetus carried).
+In a multiple pregnancy, added strain will be placed on your surrogate mother`s body, more medical appointments will be required, and her pregnancy will be more uncomfortable.

 As soon as we get the enquiry from the parents, we highly recommend them to contact their embassies and surrogacy law attorney in their home country and get as much information as possible about the baby`s passport or travel document.
 The Intended parents should have the detailed information about the paperwork the embassy requires registering the child.
 The Intended parents should be ensured they are properly informed of the requirements in their own country once they return home.
 The Intended parents have 9 months of the pregnancy which is a sufficient period of time in order to start collecting necessary documents before the baby birth.

-Georgia is one of the few countries permitting international surrogacy.
+Georgia is one of the few countries permitting international commercial surrogacy.
 Georgian legislation makes it more advantageous for foreign intended parents to undertake a surrogacy program here rather than in their home country.
 According to the Georgian legislation, gestational surrogate mothers cannot keep the baby after delivery.
 And the most attractive point is that the cost of surrogacy and egg donation is 60-70% less in Georgia than the cost of same programs in the United States or European countries.

 Aurora-Georgia helps only Heterosexual Couples.
 According to the legislation of Georgia only heterosexual couples can legally participate in the surrogacy and/or donation program.